 - An elevated profile for DEI-related activities.
 Time and again during the Roadmap 2020 Task Force process, people mentioned that they had not known about various institutional efforts, including those that have led to significant progress, such as HopkinsLocal—which fueled the hiring of nearly 1,500 Baltimoreans, shifted more than $113 million in procurement to city vendors, and committed 35.8% of addressable construction spending to local minority-owned, women-owned or disadvantaged contractors.
 The university must increase the profile and visibility of such efforts, including by aligning them with strategic initiatives at the institutional and divisional levels and promoting them in ways that make them stand out against the din of constant and various campus activities.

 - Sophistication and granularity of available data.
 Work groups noted that composition data allow only for a point-in-time snapshot, which doesn’t account for various contexts, such as a faculty member’s professional trajectory.
-Current data also include only racial and ethnic categories; the data do not fully account for Native American and Indigenous or other identities —such as LGBTQ or disability status—or intersections among categories.
+Current data also include only racial and ethnic categories; the data do not fully account for Indigenous and Native American or other identities —such as LGBTQ or disability status—or intersections among categories.

 - Need data and accountability to drive change.
 University leaders had hoped that the unprecedented availability of data in our composition reports would play a key role in driving diversity and related changes at the departmental and programmatic level, where recruitment of faculty and graduate students occurs.
 While the university and most divisions did see modest but important growth overall, the results are inconsistent and, as the composition reports point out, in some areas there was no progress at all.
 In this and other areas, we heard time and again that the university and divisions need to do more to ensure there are effective local implementation strategies, supports and follow-through for our universitywide commitments.
 We must find new ways to foster accountability and commitment for those responsible for progress and change at all levels.

 - Visibility of affinity groups.
-Efforts across Johns Hopkins have drawn increased attention to underrepresented groups among our students, faculty, staff, and alumni, but some work groups noted that various affinity groups—including Native Americans and other Indigenous people and people with disabilities—are often subsumed within larger “underrepresented” categories.
+Efforts across Johns Hopkins have drawn increased attention to underrepresented groups among our students, faculty, staff, and alumni, but some work groups noted that various affinity groups— including Native Americans and other Indigenous people, trans and non-binary individuals, and people with disabilities—are often subsumed within larger “underrepresented” categories.
 The accomplishments, needs, and interests of these groups should be independently recognized or supported.

 - Recognize and alleviate invisible labor burden of diverse faculty, staff, and leaders.
 In various ways, faculty, students and staff have expressed the concerns about the burdens placed on individuals who are asked to represent or work on behalf of affinity groups.
 Often, those individuals serve on numerous committees, bearing a disproportionate share of the burden of this work.
 As the university and its divisions proceed with strategic planning and implementation of DEI goals, the burden of proposed strategies must not fall unduly on URG or BIPOC faculty, students, staff and neighbors.